rtmigo/dmk_py/README.md

 `ksf` stores encrypted data in a directory.

 The directory can contain any number of entries.
-Including zero entries.
+Or contain none at all.

 The directory content is obfuscated.
-It does not reveal information about the entries.
 It is not even possible to determine that the directory was created by the `ksf`.

 ```